randall-coding/prometheus-acorn/tutorial.md

 `acorn run -n  prometheus-grafana  prometheus-grafana`

+Visit your dashboard to see if your deployment was successful.

+Click on the prometheus-grafana deployment, and find the endpoint section on the right side panel.
+These are your Prometheus and Grafana dashboard links.

+!! image of endpoints

 ## Setting up Grafana
+Visit the Grafana dashboard endpoint.

 Login with the default credentials `admin`/`admin`.

-From the dashbaord select Connections > Data Sources in the left side panel.
-Select the Prometheus data source option and the click the "Add New Data Source" button.
+Select Connections > Data Sources in the left side panel.

+!! image

+Select the Prometheus data source

+!! image

 In the form enter `http://promethus:9090` for the url.
 That is the cluster ip address for our Prometheus instance.

+!! image

 Click Explore in the left side panel to set up your first visualization.

 Select the Prometheus data source from the dropdown, and select a metric to graph.

+!! image

+Congratulations, you've now set up your own Prometheus/Grafana cluster monitoring your server.

 ## References
 [Getting started with Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/)